kaimast/lsm-rs/README.md

 * `snappy-compression`: Use the [snappy format](https://docs.rs/snap/1.0.5/snap/) to compress data on disk *(enabled by default)*
 * `bloom-filters`: Add bloom filters to data blocks for more efficient searching. *(enabled by default)*
 * `async-io`: Use `tokio_uring` for I/O instead of that of the standard library.
 Note, that this only works recent version of the Linux kernel. *(disabled by default)*
 * `wisckey`: Store keys and values separately.
-This usually results in higher throughput with slightly higher CPU-usage *(disabled by default)*
+This usually results in higher throughput with slightly higher CPU-usage. *(disabled by default)*

 ## Synchronous API
 This crate exposes an async API intended to be used with Tokio or a similar runtime.